mozilla/sanitizer-polyfill/README.md

-# Polyfill for the [WICG Sanitizer API](https://github.com/WICG/sanitizer-api/) specification.
+# Polyfill for the [Sanitizer API](https://github.com/WICG/sanitizer-api/) specification.

-**TODO**: This README needs an extension

-Plans:

-The polyfill might use a shim on top of [DOMPurify](https://github.com/cure53/DOMPurify/), that mainly rewrites the specified configuration object into a DOMPurify configuration.
+The polyfill might provide a shim on top of [DOMPurify](https://github.com/cure53/DOMPurify/), that mainly rewrites the specified configuration object into a DOMPurify configuration.